 Best for: Fraud teams at fintech, crypto and iGaming platforms and risk teams building their own decision logic who need both enrichment and action in a single system.

-Key differentiator: The combination of 900+ proprietary signals, native AI scoring and built-in decisioning makes SEON fundamentally different from enrichment-only APIs.
-An email address with no detectable digital footprint across a wide signal set becomes a strong synthetic identity indicator, and SEON enables teams to act on that instantly without additional tooling.
+Key differentiator: The combination of proprietary signals, native AI scoring and built-in decisioning sets it apart from enrichment-only APIs.
+An email address with no detectable digital footprint across a wide signal set becomes a strong synthetic identity indicator, and teams can act on that instantly without additional tooling.

 See how an online lender used SEON’s digital footprinting to verify identities, reduce fraud and improve loan repayment rates.